 - Cultural options

 All site visits will be co-led by a Cuban expert in wetlands, Cuban biodiversity, Bio Reserve

 management, and/or urban and rural sustainable development.

 Cuba travel for Eco Cuba Network tours is arranged by licensed Cuba Travel Service Provider, Global Exchange Reality Tours, a non profit TSP with over 20 years experience arranging Cuba travel for professional, educational, cultural, and "people to people" delegations to research every aspect of Cuban life.

-For information on the Fees and Fare for participation in this research tour and conference and for the Online Registration Form, scroll to the bottom of the Global Exchange webpage for the tour.
-Enter the Custom Tour Code: 2013.11.8
+For information on the fees and logistics for this research tour and symposium, please link to the Global Exchange webpage for the tour.
+To access the Online Registration Form, scroll to the bottom of the page and enter the Custom Tour Code: 2013.11.8

 We must receive your application and a non-refundable deposit of $500 two months before departure.
 Payments by Mastercard, Visa and Discover are welcome.
 Full payment is due 6 weeks before departure.